cbzehner/cbzehner/src/about.md

 ---
 title: About
 ---
+Hello!
+I'm Chris Zehner, your friendly neighborhood engineer.

-I'm Chris Zehner.
-Functional programming enthusiast, command-line dabbler, systems programming novitiate and occasional web developer.
+I'm a functional programming enthusiast, command-line dabbler, systems programming novitiate and occasional web developer.

 ### Contact Me

-I live in San Francisco, California.
-You can email me as chris at this address or find me on [twitter](https://twitter.com/cbzehner).
-Let me know if you're in the area, happy to buy you a cup of coffee and chat.
+I live in San Francisco, California and travel on a semi-regular basis to Vancouver, Canada and Helsinki, Finland.

+Let me know if I can buy you a cup of coffee or tea!

+You can find me as @cbzehner, anywhere accounts are registered.

-### Languages I'm already productive in: Desc
+### Programming Languages
-Hack/HHVM, Haskell, PHP, Javascript, Python, C

-### Focus on in 2018:
-[Rust](https://web.stanford.edu/class/cs140e/assignments/0-blinky/), Algorithms & Data structures, and Javascript

-### 2019 Goals: Always looking ahead
-Hop on the ML bandwagon via [Google's AI crash course](https://developers.google.com/machine-learning/crash-course/) and [Deeplearning.ai](https://www.deeplearning.ai/).
-I think speech recognition and voice interfaces are really interesting.
+Ordered by my ability to use them productively.

+1. Typescript
+2. Rust
+3. Haskell
+4. Hack/HHVM (a.k.a. typed PHP)
+5. Ruby
+6. Python
+7. Go
+8. C

+### Web Programming Frameworks
+Ordered by my ability to use them productively.

+1. React
+2. Ruby on Rails
+3. Rocket

 ### Tools
 * Editor: [Neovim](https://github.com/neovim)